"My almost 3 year old has been potty trained for a year. Lately, it's been fun to pee down his

 Well, we do agree that things have gone too far.
 But triggering a two year old's most primal terror -- abandonment -- is like using the nuclear option.

 You might get your way, but the scorched earth you leave behind makes for much bigger problems.

 Will he stop peeing on his brother?
 If he gets punished a lot, then this punishment will have no effect, because his heart has already been hardened

-that he's being misunderstood and unfairly penalized by mom and her nine month old new favorite, but he can at least assert some control over something
+feels that he's being misunderstood and unfairly penalized by mom and her nine month old new favorite, but he can at least assert some control

 What if he doesn't usually get punished, maybe has never even had a timeout until today?
 In that case, the timeout will be terrifying and therefore